FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/api/c.md

 prefer `alignas` and `alignof` from `<stdalign.h>`, rather than `_Alignas` and `_Alignof`.

-Note that compilers support flags which may alter the ABI of the code.
-For instance, GCC has a `-m96bit-long-double` flag which alters the size of a long double.
+Note that compilers support flags that may alter the ABI of the code.
+For instance, GCC has a `-m96bit-long-double` flag that alters the size of a long double.
 We assume that such flags are not used.
 -->